Purchasing Your Home

 Buying a new property is exciting and you will want to ensure that you get the property you have made an offer on.
 Putting together a quality team of property professionals can help to ensure that nothing goes wrong with the house buying process.

-We provide independent mortgage advice which is important as it means we offer mortgages from the whole of the market.
+We provide professional mortgage advice and offer mortgages from across the market.

 The initial consultation with a broker at Fox Davidson is free.
 We want to be able to show you how we work, what service you will receive and ultimately the terms we can secure for you, before you commit to using our services.

 If you choose to use Fox Davidson we will handle everything from the completion of the application forms to the instruction of the property valuation and we will chase the estate agents, surveyors and solicitors on your behalf to bring about a swift completion.

 You will benefit from one to one mortgage broker and administration support with happy people that are always contactable and have a can-do attitude.